Akuli/jou/README.md

     so you need to use a full path (or `$HOME`) instead.

 These LLVM/clang versions are supported:
-- LLVM 11 with clang 11
-- LLVM 13 with clang 13
 - LLVM 14 with clang 14
 - LLVM 15 with clang 15